Neutron Network

 There are plenty of vendors behind it and across the entire I.T. stack.
 For servers, we have Dell and H.P.; Storage consists of NetApp and SolidFire; Networking has Cisco and Software with VMware and IBM.

 Initially, OpenStack foundations started with three primary services: NOVA computer service, SWIFT storage service, and GLANCE virtual disk image service.
 Soon after, many additional services, such as network connectivity, were added.
-The initial networking suffered simple implementations, providing only basic networking via Linux Layer 2 VLANs and IPtables.
+The initial implementations were simple, providing only basic networking via Linux Layer 2 VLANs and IPtables.

 Now, with the Neutron networks, you can achieve a variety of advanced topologies and rich network policies.
 Most networking is based on tunneling ( GRE or VXLAN ).
 Tunnels are used within the hypervisor, so it fits nicely with multi-tenancy.
 Tunnels are created between the host over the Layer 3 network within the hypervisor.
 As a result, tenancy V.M.s can spin up where they want and communicate over the tunnel.